 Our world-leading social science research includes work on:

-Key groups conducting social science research into health include the Centre for Black and Minority Ethnic Health, SAPPHIRE (Social Science APPlied to Healthcare Improvement Research), and the researchers in the Department of Neuroscience, Psychology and Behaviour.
+Key groups conducting social science research into health include the Centre for Ethnic Health Research, SAPPHIRE (Social Science APPlied to Healthcare Improvement Research), and the researchers in the Department of Neuroscience, Psychology and Behaviour.

 Policing, intelligence and security

 The schools of Criminology (including the Centre for Hate Studies) and Politics and International Relations both support academics conducting high quality research spanning topics of policing, intelligence and security

 Research focusing on Diversity, Equality and Rights spans several academic departments, disciplines and sub themes.
 Our Sociology department specialises in Citizenship, Migration and Identity, the Centre for Black and Minority Ethnic Health focuses on equity in health and healthcare, whilst the Law school explore issues of human rights and European Law.

 Work and employment

 Our research focusing on work and employment includes examining employment in the emerging creative industries and new media professions, innovation in transformational economies, wider trends in work and employment in contemporary society, and management and organisation.